Proven Pathways | Discover the Evidence-Based Approaches Driving Lasting Eating Disorder Recovery

 Personalised Daily Support

 Daily WhatsApp check-ins ensure participants feel supported between sessions.
-These personalized messages offer encouragement, reminders, and gentle accountability tailored to each individual’s journey.
+These personalised messages offer encouragement, reminders, and gentle accountability tailored to each individual’s journey.

 Evidence of Success in Our Pilot Program